Ms Rachel Hewitt (Treasurer), Chief Financial Officer at ClientEarth

 Vash Arora is the Head of HR at Bolt Burdon Kemp.
 In her current role her remit spans talent attraction, performance management, diversity and inclusion, employee experience, wellbeing, engagement, learning and development, and pay and benefits.
 Vash is a Chartered Member of CIPD and her experience as a senior HR manager spans legal and not for profit sectors having previously worked for Leigh Day, Merlin, ThreeCs and WarChild.
 Vash has a MBA with a specialisation in HR and began her career in India, where she worked as Senior HR Manager with Edelweiss, a full services investment bank, before moving to the UK in 2007.

-Mr Adam Weiss, Head of Ocean, Plastics, and Chemicals at ClientEarth
+Mr Adam Weiss (Chair), Head of Ocean, Plastics, and Chemicals at ClientEarth

 Adam is a lawyer who previously worked for NGOs defending victims of human rights violations in Europe, particularly migrants and ethnic minorities.
 Before joining ClientEarth, he had a wide-ranging practice at the European Roma Rights Centre, including litigation spanning eighteen countries, with cases before national courts, the European Court of Human Rights, UN treaty bodies, and the European Committee of Social Rights.
 Adam is a member of the board of several NGOs, has published numerous academic articles and blogs, and has trained lawyers, judges, and NGOs.
 He holds an LLM from King’s College (University of London), a JD from Columbia Law School, a diplôme d’études approfondies from the University of Paris-IV (La Sorbonne), and an undergraduate degree from Harvard University.
 He speaks English, French, Spanish, and Hungarian.